xThaid/kdns/README.md

 Tested on kernel version 5.9.2.

 ## Usage
-To compile the module just enter the directory and run (to do this you must have the Linux headers installed on your device.):
+To compile the module just enter the directory and run (to do this you must have the Linux headers installed on your device):
 ```
 make
 ```